 Ask your friends and family to collect their spare change in a jar.
 At the end of the month you can gather all the change to help our pets!

 Special Birthday Kids

 Ziggy and Leetah

-Twins, Ziggy and Leetah, really wanted to help animals; so, when their birthday arrived on October 20th, they asked for donations to the shelter pets instead of birthday presents.
+Twins, Ziggy and Leetah, really wanted to help animals, so when their birthday arrived on October 20th, they asked for donations to the shelter pets instead of birthday presents.
 Most of their friends gave Ziggy and Leetah $7 in honor of their 7th birthday.
-Their parents decided to match all of the money Ziggy & Leetah collected, and they presented the shelter with a wonderful donation.
+Their parents decided to match all of the money Ziggy and Leetah collected, and they presented the shelter with a wonderful donation.
 Thank you Ziggy and Leetah!